William Mein Smith: Professional life

-He was instrumental in the Wellington colony's early administration, the setting out of the town (including reservation of one tenth for Māori owners), and country acres, and later oversaw work in the Manawatu and Wanganui.
+He was instrumental in the Wellington colony's early administration, the setting out of the town (including reservation of one tenth for Māori owners), and country acres, and later oversaw work in the Manawatū and Wanganui.
 He was gazetted as a magistrate.
 He also served on the short-lived (and controversial) Wellington Town Council established by the Company.
 His name survives today however only indirectly, in Mein Street, Wellington.
-His other contributions included helping to form the first library, designing the first light at the entrance to the harbour, exploring the route to Porirua and the Kapiti Coast, and founding the Horticultural Society.
+His other contributions included helping to form the first library, designing the first light at the entrance to the harbour, exploring the route to Porirua and the Kāpiti Coast, and founding the Horticultural Society.

 Though getting on the wrong side of Colonel Wakefield, the Company's Principal Agent, and being dismissed as Surveyor General from early 1842, when he was replaced without warning by Samuel Charles Brees, he was commissioned to sail down the East Coast of the South Island in September 1842 was directed to map the harbours on the South Island's east coast to help locate another site for settlement by the New Zealand Company.
 He was thus an early visitor to what is now Christchurch, Akaroa, Port Chalmers and Bluff.
 He still had the opportunity to visit and name Quail Island in Lyttelton Harbour, after crossing the peninsula on foot, visiting whalers and Māori alike.

 Later he surveyed a number of other parts of the lower North Island, including some townships in Wairarapa (Featherston and Masterton in particular), the coastline as far north as Castlepoint, and the Taratahi plain.
 He also spent time in the 1850s seeking a better route through the mountains to Wellington.

 He left his first home under what is now Tinakori Hill, Wellington, driving some of the first cattle round the rocky coastline.
 He was involved in operating a farming venture near Wellington at Terawhiti until 1846.
 They were among the first half dozen settlers in the valley.
 There he and Louisa raised their five children.
 He also carried on surveying and was a local magistrate and politician.
 He also had close dealings with local Māori, and his image is preserved in one of 13 pou whakairo (carved perimeter posts) that guard the Papawai marae, near Greytown, due to his close association with chief Hamuera Tamahau Mahupuku - so close that the chief adopted the child of one of Captain Mein Smith's descendants.